Route nationale 13 (Madagascar)

 Route nationale 13 (RN 13) is a primary highway in Madagascar of 493 km, running from Ihosy to Tolagnaro (Fort-Dauphin).
 It crosses the regions of Ihorombe, Androy and Anosy.

-It is completely unpaved between Ihosy and Ambovombe, paved but in bad shape between Ambovombe and Tolagnaro.
+It is completely unpaved between Ihosy and Ambovombe, and had been in very bad shape between Ambovombe and Tolagnaro.

 It was planned to pave the section between Ihosy and Ambovombe from 2009 on with funding from the European Union but this project was stopped due to the political take over of Andry Rajoelina and the 2009 Malagasy political crisis.

+The repavement of 108 km of this road between Ambovombe and Fort-Dauphin was only finished in June 2026.
+The remaining 400 kms remain unpaved.